-It is important to note that the monitor only logs the HTTP conversation, and makes no assumptions about the content of an HTTP body except that byte order marks [4], if any, are removed from the body (<messageContent>) and added as an attribute value.
-The monitor does not check whether a messageContent element contains a SOAP message.
+It is important to note that the monitor only logs the HTTP conversation, and makes as few assumptions as possible about the content of an HTTP body itself.
+For instance, the monitor does not check whether a messageContent element contains a SOAP message.
 If a message contains an HTTP Content-Length header, it will not record the message until the number of bytes specified in that header is received.
 This feature is included primarily to deal with HTTP messages that issue an HTTP 100 continue request separate from sending the message body.
 (It is legal to send the HTTP headers independently of the message body with a HTTP Expect Header of 100-continue.)